Skip to content

 Step 2: Configure Theme Paths

 In your config/deploy.rb file, define the hyva_tailwind_paths variable with the paths to your Hyvä theme's Tailwind directories.
-Replace Vendor/ThemeName with your actual theme vendor and name:
+Each path should point to the web/tailwind directory within your theme, where package.json and tailwind.config.js are located:

 set :hyva_tailwind_paths, [